supix/openkonnect/README.md

 # OpenKonnect
 ## Intro
 OpenKonnect is a tool useful to fetch stamps from card-readers in a multi-threaded fashion.
-OpenKonnect instantiates an independent thread for each card-reader it is up to fetch stamps from, periodically and concurrently.
-Once fetced, stamps are stored into a DBMS in a reliable fashion.
+OpenKonnect instantiates an independent thread for each card-reader it fetches stamps from, periodically and concurrently.
+Once fetched, stamps are stored into a DBMS in a reliable fashion.
 Moreover, OpenKonnect can take in charge card-reader's clock adjustments as well.
 Basically, it can handle as many readers as you want.

 ![Kronotech readers](https://github.com/supix/openkonnect/blob/master/AllReaders.jpg)